OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Be revokable (including the logging of attempt to use a revoked secret)
 - Never be logged (must implement either an encryption or masking approach in place to avoid logging plaintext secrets)

-Detections should exist during each of these stages of the secret lifecycle to ensure secrets were not introduced but missed in a prior step.
+Create detection rules for each of the stages of the secret lifecycle.

 ### 8.4 Documentation for how to detect secrets

-Ensure documentation is created and updated regularly to inform the developer community on procedures and systems available at your company and what types of secrets management is expected, how to test for secrets, and what to do in event of secrets detected.
+Create documentation and update it regularly to inform the developer community on procedures and systems available at your company and what types of secrets management you expect, how to test for secrets, and what to do in event of detected secrets.

 Documentation should: